AlexeyTolstopyatov/riwo/docs/DOCS.md

 - vivid

 # Developing apps
+I'll write Calling convention in another document later.
+It needs to clean, filter, and restrict to be "ok..." manual for others.

 You should check out whole [Window](#window-structure) section and write single (or I don't know, maybe multiple)